 1. Start with a primer

 After applying your skincare products, wait about 5-10 minutes to let everything set.
-Then, lightly apply your primer.
+Then, lightly apply your primer or eye cream.
 You can use an under-eye primer, regular face makeup primer or redness recovery lotion.

 2. Use an eye cream